-Each generation needs its prophets, men Even during her life time she was already known and women who shed light on their time and as "prophetissa teutonica" and she understood life, people who are ahead of their generation, herself to be the voice and instrument of God.
-She who are progressive intellectuals with groundgalvanised her contemporaries into rethinking breaking ideas which are only understood and changing their ways. centuries later.
-Some prophets outlive their time and their message remains vital for generations way from today's social and political problems, to come.
+Each generation needs its prophets, men and women who shed light on their time and life, people who are ahead of their generation, who are progressive intellectuals with ground-breaking ideas which are only understood centuries later.
+Some prophets outlive their time and their message remains vital for generations to come.